Cla16/maze/README.md

 # maze
-## A maze generator written in Python
+## A maze generator written in Python3

 Generates mazes using a backtracking implementation then converts those mazes into a png file.